schneikai/hive/README.md

 ## Add Hive to a engine

 TODO

+## TODO
+* use host apps layout just like Devise!
 * InstallGenerator#copy_migrations needs to be fixed
   it must use "rake railties:install:migrations" when run inside engine
-* by default a engine does not have jQuery add s.add_development_dependency "jquery-rails" to gemspec fix application.js to require jquery, jquery_uji, hive

-## TODO
 * allow admins to lock users.
 We could change the behavior of Devise Lockable for that:
   * if a account is locked by a admin do not send unlock instruction regardless even if *unlock_strategy* is set to *:email* or *:both*